danihodovic/.dotfiles/distro-notes.md

 If changing the system wide files you don't have to deal with startup scripts as you have to do with -options.

+## Customizing a 68 key mechanical keyboard (Magicforce) to swap caps, escape, tilde, grave
+The keyboard has only 68 keys and therefore maps Esc, tilde and grave into one key.
+By default this forces you to use the modifier and shift keys for tilde which we dont want.

+Add the following rule in /usr/share/X11/xkb/symbols/capslock

+    partial hidden alphanumeric_keys
+    xkb_symbols "swapescape" {
+        key <CAPS> { [ Escape ] };
+        key <ESC>  { [ asciitilde ] };
+        key <TLDE> { [    asciitilde, grave ]       };
+    }

+and call

+    setxkbamp -option swapescape

 # Lubuntu: